Ukrainian-made FP-5 Flamingo missiles hit Russian Iskander engine factory

 Photo: CyberBoroshno

-Denis Shtilerman, owner of Fire Point, which manufactures FP-5 missiles, posted a video of missile launches on the evening of 20 February, shortly before the strike.
+Denys Shtilierman, owner of Fire Point, the manufacturer of FP-5 missiles, posted a video of missile launches on the evening of 20 February, shortly before the strike, with the caption "No context.
+Context later."

 Background: Ukrainian forces struck a Russian missile, ammunition and explosives arsenal near the village of Kotluban in Volgograd Oblast on the night of 11-12 February.
 The facility belonged to Russia's Main Missile and Artillery Directorate.
 The FP-5 attack was confirmed by the General Staff of the Armed Forces of Ukraine.

-Read also: Fire Point's large missiles and contracts: the story of Ukraine's most enigmatic defence company
+Read more: Fire Point's large missiles and contracts: the story of Ukraine's most enigmatic defence company

 Support Ukrainska Pravda on Patreon!